 CPR’s Diversity in ADR Task Force is highlighting the importance of diversity in ADR by setting up meetings with the users of ADR -- law firms and corporations – and encouraging them to give strong consideration to diverse neutrals.
 Both on its own and partnering with groups such as ArbitralWomen and the Alliance for Equality in Dispute Resolution, CPR is also offering interactive seminars and trainings on diversity and inclusion and unconscious bias and on how to develop a career as counsel or arbitrator in dispute resolution.

-CPR’s Corporate Commitment to Diversity - This diversity pledge was developed by CPR's Diversity in ADR Task Force.
-Signatories express their commitment to actively supporting the inclusion of diverse mediators and arbitrators in matters to which their company is a party.
+CPR’s 2020 Diversity Commitment - This diversity pledge was developed by CPR's Diversity in ADR Task Force.
+The updated pledge encourages corporations, law firms and CPR itself to take specific step to increase the selection of diverse neutrals in ADR matters.
 Learn more and view a list of signatories HERE.